 TCM is a diagnosis of exclusion but several diagnostic tests have either been unavailable or in limited availability during the height of the COVID pandemic.
 We, therefore, discuss the possible differential diagnoses and the difficulties encountered in making a diagnosis of TCM during this unprecedented time.
 Operators often consider intravascular imaging in such cases to rule out a ruptured plaque event.
 However, this option was not available to us, as this case occurred during the height of the pandemic.
 Similarly, most centres would routinely arrange cardiac magnetic resonance imaging (MRI) to confirm the diagnosis of TCM and distinguish it from other pathologies, including acute coronary syndrome.
 Likewise, the cardiac MRI service was limited at the height of the pandemic, and on risk-benefit discussion with the patient and classical findings of TCM on echo, this was not pursued.
 COVID-19 pharyngeal PCR (polymerase chain reaction) result was found to be negative, ruling out a COVID-related myocarditis.

 TCM, also known as broken heart or stress-induced cardiomyopathy, is often seen in women of post-menopausal age.
 Most cases result from a physical event or emotional stress (sad as well as happy), although in some, there are no apparent triggers.1 The International Expert Consensus Document published in 2018 defines TCM as transient left ventricular dysfunction (hypokinesia, akinesia, or dyskinesia) presenting as apical ballooning or mid-ventricular, basal, or rarely focal wall motion abnormalities with or without right ventricular involvement.
 Other commonly used diagnostic criteria include that of the Mayo clinic,2 which differ only in the exclusion of co-existing coronary artery disease for TCM diagnosis in the latter.
+When it comes to addiction issues the arlington rehab can help people overcome their problems.

 Lockdown-related emotional stress has now been linked with and reported in the literature as a trigger for TCM.1,2 Many countries adopted lockdown and social distancing as a measure to contain the rapid spread of this disease.
 Nevertheless, anxiety, depression and self-harm are on the rise as communities have never experienced such isolation measures in their lifetime.
 Studies support a secure link between anxiety, depression and social isolation; especially in elderly, vulnerable, age groups.
 Despite a relaxation of lockdown measures, it is unclear when lockdown will officially become redundant.
 Therefore, it is prudent that we involve our psychiatry and psychology colleagues for their input as to how this can be achieved safely and effectively with minimal impact on mental health.3-5 Otherwise, we risk going from a COVID-19 pandemic to a loneliness pandemic and a vaccine for the latter may prove more difficult.